 Note: This article appeared in the March 2012 issue of Loyola University in New Orleans Alumni Magazine LOYNO.
 I was honored to be asked to submit an article about living in Dubai.
 Living in a Islamic Country.
 I have added additional photos to the article.
 I received my BA in Journalism from Loyola in 1968.

 In my wildest dreams I never thought I would be living in a foreign country let alone an Islamic country in the Middle East.
 A phone call New Year’s Day 2010 sent my husband Roger packing for a flight to Dubai where his company was relocating him.
 I would follow two months later.

-Reactions to our announcement from family and friends ranged from total disbelief, “You shouldn’t be doing this at your age,” to sheer terror, “What about all the terrorists there,” to concern, “Mom, you are such an independent women, how are you going to live over there where women are so oppressed,” to the comical.
-“You’re going to look great in a headscarf.”
+Reactions from family and friends to our announcement that we were moving to the Middle East ranged from total disbelief, “You shouldn't be doing this at your age;” to sheer terror, “What about all the terrorists there;” to concern, “Mom, you are such an independent women, how are you going to live over there where women are so oppressed;” to the comical,“You're going to look great in a headscarf.”